 Second point, make no excuses, rationalizations or even try to explain your behavior.
 Because while some of this may help a person better understand you and your actions, it’s not necessary for you to offer a sincere apology.
-If you really take a hard look at what influenced you to do what you did, you would even want to use any of these in an apology, you would realize that it’s nothing more than an unconscious attempt to minimize or avoid responsibility.
+If you really take a hard look at what influenced you to do what you did, you would even want to use any of these in an apology and you would realize that it’s nothing more than an unconscious attempt to minimize or avoid responsibility.
 Think about how you have felt when someone has offered you such an apology.
 It feels insincere at best.

 Third, say that you feel sorrow for the pain that you have caused and really mean it.
 Sorrow means that you feel the pain for all the hurt that you have caused and that you open your mind and heart to move past your mistakes and toward purification by surrendering your life to God.

 Lastly, offer to restore justice.
-Justice, varies based on the offense and in some cases, tangible goods, criminal penalties or civil remedies are not required or relevant or even possible.
+Justice, varies based on the offense and in some cases, tangible goods, criminal penalties or civil remedies are not required, relevant, or even possible.
 Emotional, psychological and spiritual pain that is relieved through forgiveness is a process and a choice that requires the other person to cooperate in order for healing to occur.
-In every case, you have an obligation to commit to restore justice by whatever means that you are able and at a minimum, commit learning and growing so that you can try to avoid doing it again and doing some form of penance for the greater good.
+In every case, you have an obligation to commit to restore justice by whatever means that you are able and, at a minimum, commit to learning and growing so that you can try to avoid doing it again and doing some form of penance for the greater good.
 In other words, don’t even attempt to make an appropriate apology until you work on getting yourself right with God.
 He’s the one you need to apologize to anyway.
 Do all that you can to live a holy life.

 Apologies can be hard, especially when you have hurt someone deeply.
 But an appropriate apology can help bring healing and reconciliation into the world.
 It’s a step forward on a journey that is a new life, defined by penance and love.